15 Tips for Cooking Thanksgiving While Camping

 After cooking an entire meal outside, attempting to prepare an elaborate dessert requires an absolutely herculean effort.
 The best option is to make your dessert ahead of time and just reheat it at the campsite.

-But if you’re set on making something on location, we have a few easy to assemble desserts you can try.
+But if you’re set on making something on location, we have a few easy-to-assemble desserts you can try.
 A no-bake crisp is great if you’re using a camp stove, or if you have a Dutch oven and already have a campfire going, you can try this pretty easy, mostly hands-off Dutch Oven Apple Cobbler.

 Have A Plan For Dishwashing & Leftovers